Drag and Drop

 super.initializePreview()

-const previewNode = this.previewGraph.nodes.first()
+const previewNode = super.previewGraph.nodes.first()

 // assume ShapeNodeStyle for sake of brevity